 Causes Of Parkinson’s

 These aggregates form in the patient’s brain for years, if not decades, before any clinical symptoms appear.
 Slowly but persistently, these abnormal/misfolded proteins spread in the brain, undetected by conventional testing methods, then ultimately destroying the brain.
-This video explains how prions destroy the brain and the role they play in prion-related diseases, in which Parkinson’s and Alzheimer’s belong.

 The Lack Of Treatments For Parkinson’s Disease

 Currently, there is no treatment to stop the progression of Parkinson’s Disease.
 Many drugs aimed to stop brain diseases have failed in clinical studies, primarily because it is challenging to cure the brain after it is severely damaged.

 One of the main challenges in developing successful treatments for Parkinson’s Disease is the lack of a biochemical test before a person’s brain suffers substantial, irreversible damage.
 One can say the lack of an accurate early diagnosis of Parkinson’s is a major obstacle in developing successful treatments.
 This begs our next question.